area-of-people/fe-dev-assignment/README.md

 ### Use of external libraries

 You have the freedom to use any library or tool you want to achieve the goal.
 The only requirement is that the project should be a React application.
 Pull in any libraries you prefer to use and see fit.

+You are also free to modify any part of the project setup if you feel like it.

 ### Data